Minnesota's Most Iconic Dish Will Melt in Your Mouth

 History of the Juicy Lucy

-As for the Juicy Lucy’s history, it’s a bit more complicated.
-Two bars—which, incidentally, are on the same Minneapolis street—claim to have invented it in the 1950s.
-Matt’s Bar, which spells it “Jucy,” and the 5-8 Club famously battle over who served it first—and who serves it best.
+As for who's credited for creating the Juicy Lucy, that's a bit more complicated.
+Two bars — which, incidentally, are on the same Minneapolis street — claim to have invented it in the 1950s.
+Matt’s Bar, which spells it “Jucy,” and the 5-8 Club famously battle over who served it first, and who serves it best.
 Every local has their opinion, and there's no convincing them to switch sides.
-(Read more in this Star Tribune article.)

 Where to Get One